 Mediation derives from an acknowledgement that disputes are a part of life and the sooner you resolve them, the better for everyone.

 Disputes get worse the longer they’re left, by choosing mediation early in the dispute, resolution can typically be achieved.

 Notwithstanding this, the costs of mediation are a fraction of litigation costs.
 The same dispute may cost $300,000 to litigate and less than $5,000 to mediate, potentially including legally-binding agreements being drawn up.

 A very small percentage of disputes simply won’t resolve in mediation.
 This primarily is because both parties are intractable in their positions.
 In other words, they won’t give an inch.
 These are the types of matters that Dr Beaton referred to as “grudge” matters.
 Common sense goes out the window and their fierce determination to win at all costs takes over.
 At times, there may be one innocent party to all this, while the other one is intent on wrecking them financially and emotionally.

 The other types of matters that end up in litigation are invariably those that are very complex and potentially have many parties to the litigation.

 But that said, increasingly arbitration is being used to settle these types of matters.
 For example, many complex commercial and construction disputes are arbitrated in Australia.

 You can read more about how Mediations Australia can assist in family law arbitration and other types of arbitration.

 What to Do Next

-Regardless of the type of dispute you’re involved, it’s advisable at soon as possible to seek advice.
+Regardless of the type of dispute you’re involved in, it’s advisable at soon as possible to seek advice.
 At Mediations Australia, our mediators are all qualified lawyers.
 They’re perfectly suited to ascertain the nature of your dispute and will give you some potential options that will best achieve a resolution that you’re happy with.